rvodden/behat-wordpress-extension/docs/recipes/content.md

 * When Behat starts, that initial state of the database is persisted through all tests.
 * Database modifications made during a test, on the other hand, are not persistent.
 This means that database operations performed from within a test, such as the creation of posts or users, *should* be discarded after each test.

+When you write tests that create, update, or delete content in the database, mark the scenario or feature with the `@db` [tag](http://behat.org/en/latest/user_guide/organizing.html#tags).

 ## Non-persistent content